- Clinical science

 - Often asymptomatic, but may range from acute, fulminant cases to chronically active or persistent myocarditis

-- Preceding (1–2 weeks) flulike symptoms (fever, arthralgia, myalgia, upper respiratory tract infections) → indicates possible viral cause
+- Preceding (1–2 weeks) flulike symptoms; (fever, arthralgia, myalgia, ): indicate possible viral cause

 - In infants and young children: poor feeding, irritability, respiratory distress, and failure to thrive

-The clinical manifestation of myocarditis is very heterogenous and nonspecific, ranging from asymptomatic courses to fulminant cardiac decompensation!
+The clinical manifestation of myocarditis is heterogeneous and nonspecific, ranging from asymptomatic courses to fulminant cardiac decompensation.

 Patients suspected of myocarditis should have an ECG and laboratory tests conducted to support the diagnosis.
 Ultimately, if the diagnosis is unclear, a biopsy may be indicated to help determine treatment.